ARPOISE/ARpoise/README.md

 Two different client applications have both been implemented for Android and iOS.

 - The ![ARpoise Logo](/images/arpoise_logo_rgb-32.png) **ARpoise** client is a geolocative AR app running on most available phones.
 The **ARpoise** app can be downloaded from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARpoise) Store and the Apple [App Store](https://itunes.apple.com/de/app/arpoise/id1451460843).
 The source code of the apps is available [here](unity/).
-There is also an **ARpoise** client port to Oculus Quest, if you are interested in this look at
+There is also an **ARpoise** client port to Virtual Reality on Oculus Quest, if you are interested in this look at
 [/p](https://www.mission-base.com/p/)'s work
 [Volker's Dream](https://www.mission-base.com/p/volkersdream.html).